 Explore the gravitational and lateral forces that conspire to topple backyard decks and the codes designed to counter them.

-Decks are great places for socializing, but they are not impervious to disaster.
+Synopsis: Decks are great places for socializing, but they are not impervious to disaster.
 As structural engineer David Grandpré says in this “How It Works” article, knowing how deck loads work will help you to build a structure that can stand up to heavy use.
 Decks come under pressure from various forces, including dead loads such as the wood framing for the deck and its parts; live loads such as the weight of people, objects on the deck, and accumulation of snow; gravity loads, which can be live and dead; lateral loads such as wind and differential settling of soil below the deck; and tension and compression forces, which want to pull the deck away from the house.
-This article includes a sidebar about deck loads and the way code requires that they be managed.
+This article includes a sidebar in the PDF below about deck loads and the way code requires that they be managed.

 During 20 years of investigating building and building-component failures, I’ve been involved with a handful of projects where individuals died or were seriously injured.
 Most of these incidents involved fires and construction accidents.
 But when you look at those cases in which some component of the structure failed and serious injuries resulted, I’d say poorly constructed residential decks are at the top of the list.

 Like any other structure, a wood deck is designed to support applied loads and to transfer those loads to the ground.
 There are several different types of loads that come into play on a backyard deck, including gravity loads (consisting of live loads and dead loads) and lateral loads.
 Unless mitigated by proper construction methods, these forces conspire to make a deck collapse.
 Here’s how it works.